Descanonge/neba/docs/source/configuration.rst

 - Register the section in the application.
 It will not be instantiated but its parameters will be known and retrieved.
 - Register the application class in the section.
-It will then be used automatically to recover parameters when instantiating the section.
+It will then be used automatically to recover parameters from the shared instance when instantiating the section (if it exists).
 This can be deactivated by passing ``auto_retrieve=False`` to the register decorator.

 For example::